The Most Common UX Mistakes Site Owners Make

 It is no longer safe to assume how people will interact with your content.
 Just a few years ago, it was safe to assume that the vast majority of users would have a similar desktop screen presenting content in one particular way.
 Now, the same user alone might access your site from a laptop, tablet and mobile phone.
 Responsive design incorporates your content into any user experience, and is vital to a successful site design in today’s world.

 User experience and design are complicated issues.
-When your digital strategy calls for giving the best experience possible to your users, make sure you avoid these common mistakes, or look to experts who are trained to do it for you.
-Which of these issues might you be facing?
+When your UX design strategy calls for giving the best experience possible to your users, make sure you avoid these common UX mistakes to avoid losing on the ROI of UX, or look to experts who are trained to do it for you.